If you believe that:

 Telephone: (08) 8332 2803

-From time to time, we hold morning services and vespers in our chapel in the Adelaide Hills at Shady Grove.
+From time to time, we hold morning services, expert financial advice sessions and vespers in our chapel in the Adelaide Hills at Shady Grove.

 Osmond Terrace lies between Kensington Road, Kensington, and The Parade, Norwood.
 The Meeting House is about 200 m from Kensington Road on the west side (the side nearer the Adelaide city CBD).
 It is about 4 km from the city, and may be reached by bus routes 122, 123, 124, 125, 125P servicing The Parade (get off at Stop 8), or 140, 141, 141N, 142 servicing Kensington Road (get off at Stop 4).